SAM-Denton/samde/README.md

 Each option does the following:

 - Color Scheme : Gives a list of colorschemes to pick from.
 - Rice Selector : Selects a "rice".
-The "rices" are just a combination of an Xresources colorscheme, a papirus-folder color and a wallpaper.
+The "rices" are just a combination of a colorscheme, a papirus-folder color and a wallpaper.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
 - Rounded Corners : Toggles rounded corners in picom.conf.